This Egypt tourism guide is filled with useful information to make your trip to Egypt as smooth and enjoyable as

 Comfortable shoes are a must when sightseeing.
 Sneakers or strong leather shoes are ideal.

 It is best to choose comfortable clothes for your trip.
 We suggest packing light, loose clothes made of natural fabrics like cotton, linen or cashmere.
-They allow your skin to breathe and will protect you from the sun.
+These allow your skin to breathe and protect you from the sun.

 When it comes to respecting Egyptian customs, men's clothing is not normally a problem; normal pants or long shorts paired with polo shirts or T-shirts are fine.
-In general, short shorts and tank tops or sleeveless shirts are not preferred.
+In general, short shorts, fitted clothing, and tank tops or sleeveless shirts are not preferred for man.

 Women should dress conservatively.
 Women's clothing should include loose linen or cotton pants or a below-the-knee skirt and a blouse or top with sleeves below the elbow.
 Women should keep a scarf handy to cover their head when visiting inside the Muhammad Ali Pasha Mosque in Cairo.
 (This is the only religious place on the tour where head coverings are required.)
 In the mosque men are also asked to wear long sleeves and long pants.